Flutter-13Aprill/recipes-app/project5/README.md

 - ♥️ **Like Posts** – you can like the recpies that you tried to make them again later !!!
 - 🔎 **Search** – You can look for your favorite food or recpie.
 - 📚 **Filter** – You can filter by catagories to make it easier for you so you can cook while you are looking.
-- 🖼️ **** – You have your own profile and the others can follow you and you can follow them too and share with them your amazing recpies !!!!.
+- 🖼️ **Profile page** – You have your own profile and the others can follow you and you can follow them too and share with them your amazing recpies !!!!.
 - 📱 **Splash Screen** – A masterpiece beautiful splash screen that you want to watch while cooking.
 - 🫶 **Amazing UI** – The most masterpiece that created with passion.